CYC Limited – General Conditions of Hire Last updated – January 2019.

 - Non-school Clients, where parents/legal guardian/s are not in attendance, must ensure that all Guests under 18 years of age complete an appropriately signed parent/legal guardian form that:

-- (a) gives consent for the minor to attend this Facility
+- a) gives consent for the minor to attend these Facilities

 - Prohibited on Site: pets, weapons, fire crackers, candles, mosquito coils, and illegal drugs.